Princess Sara bint Asem

-H.R.H Princess Sara bint Asem (born 12 August 1978 in Amman) is a member of the Jordanian Royal Family as the daughter of Prince Asem bin Nayef and Firouzeh Vokhshouri.
+Princess Sara bint Asem (born 12 August 1978 in Amman) is a member of the Jordanian Royal Family as the daughter of Prince Asem bin Nayef and Firouzeh Vokhshouri.
 Her parents divorced in 1985 and in 1986 her father remarried Princess Sana Asem.
 Princess Sara was raised in Madrid, where she lives with her family.

 Marriage and children

 On 26 June 2008, Princess Sara married a Spanish businessman named Alejandro Garrido at her father's, Prince Asem bin Nayef, house in Amman, through a Nikah ceremony.
 The reception was held at Prince Asem's palace in Aqaba, on the Red Sea coast.